km4ack/pi-display/README.md

 ```

 Each file has to be included on a new line.
 The line begins with the file name followed
 by a ",".
 After the "," a number must be added.
-This number tells the script how long to
+This number tells the script how long (in seconds) to
-display the page (in seconds) for that file.
+display the page for that file.
+Notice the first line above `/pota/POTA6.jpg,5` You will find a pota
+subdirectory under files.

 # Remove a file from the display